raspberrypilearning/scam-site/en/step_6.md

 --- /task ---

-Once you've pasted the template, you just need to add the text that the company's marketing team have supplied to the page.

 --- task ---

+Now add the text that the company's marketing team have supplied to the page.

-Open `marketing.txt` and copy and paste the text from there into the `main` div in `index.html`.
+Open `marketing.txt` and copy and paste the text from there into the `main` `div` in `index.html`.
 Add paragraph (`p`) tags to break it up appropriately.

---- /task ---

 --- save ---

---- task ---

-Open or preview `index.html` to see what you've made.
+**Test:** view `index.html` to see your finished homepage.

 --- /task ---

 [[Finished example]]

-Next, you'll use the template again to create a product gallery page, showing off the product in action.
+The fact you were able to create this page with only a little new code is the main advantage of using templates like the one you made.